Welcome to today's edition of the Rush 24-7 podcast.

 Yay!

-And these idiots, pardon me, not a sexist comment here.
+And these idiots, pardon me, not a sexist comment here, these idiots in the audio go, yay, yay!

 All she ever does is say what she will not do.

-And what she will not do is whatever Bush has done, other than keep the troops in Iraq through 2013.
+And what she will not do is whatever Bush has done.

 Also, she talks about we have to restore our moral role in the world.

-A question, ladies and gentlemen, is it moral to protect a terrorist who has information which he should use, he would use to blow up a city.
+Is it moral to protect a terrorist who has information which he should use, he would use to blow up a city?

-Is it is it moral to protect?
+Is it moral to protect?

-How about the case in Iraq from last May, where some Al Qaeda guys kidnap some soldiers.
+How about the case in Iraq from last May, where some al-Qaeda guys kidnap some soldiers?

-The lawyers get involved and prevent wiretaps from being used for 10 hours on the suspected kidnappers from Al-Qaeda, so we can get a warrant under the FISA law.
+The lawyers get involved and prevent wiretaps from being used for 10 hours on the suspected kidnappers from al-Qaeda so we can get a warrant under the FISA law.

-And this is Mrs. Clinton practicing her morality or her uh her desire to have the country restore its own moral role and leadership boils down to we were protecting these people for 10 hours and giving them a great chance to get away.
+And this is Mrs. Clinton practicing her morality or her desire to have the country restore its own moral role and leadership boils down to we were protecting these people for 10 hours and giving them a great chance to get away.

 Now, all's not well at the Clinton campaign.

-Albert Hunt, who now uh writes for Bloomberg, has a somewhat scathing piece today on Mrs. Clinton and her campaign.
+Albert Hunt, who now writes for Bloomberg, has a somewhat scathing piece today on Mrs. Clinton and her campaign.

-He opens this way During the past 15 years, I've been to three small dinners with Hillary Clinton as expected.
+He opens this way, during the past 15 years, I've been to three small dinners with Hillary Clinton, as expected.

 Her substantive command of whatever the topic was impressive.